-Enter an "X" in the IRA/SEP/SIMPLE checkbox if the distribution is from a traditional IRA, SEP, or SIMPLE, or is a Roth conversion.
+Enter an "X" in the IRA/SEP/SIMPLE checkbox if the distribution is from a traditional IRA, SEP IRA, or SIMPLE IRA.
 It is not necessary to mark the box for a distribution from a Roth or Ed IRA or for an IRA recharacterization.

 You must enter the appropriate code(s) in box 7.
-Read the codes carefully and enter them accurately because the IRS uses the codes to help determine whether the recipient has properly reported the distribution.
+Use the Guide to Distribution Codes on pages R-9 and R-10 to determine the appropriate code(s) to enter in box 7 for any amounts reported on Form 1099-R. Read the codes carefully and enter them accurately because the IRS uses the codes to help determine whether the recipient has properly reported the distribution.
 If the codes you enter are incorrect, the IRS may improperly propose changes to the recipient's taxes.

-When applicable, you may enter a numeric and an alpha code.
-For example, when using Code P for an IRA distribution under section 408(d)(4), you may also enter Code 1, if it applies.
+When applicable, enter a numeric and an alpha code.
+For example, when using Code P for a traditional IRA distribution under section 408(d)(4), you must also enter Code 1, if it applies.
 Or for a normal distribution from a qualified plan that qualifies for the 10-year tax option, enter Codes 7 and A. For a direct rollover to an IRA for the surviving spouse of a deceased participant, enter Codes 4 and G. Do not use Code 4 with Code H.

 Only three numeric combinations are permitted on one Form 1099-R: Codes 8 and 1, 8 and 2, or 8 and 4.
-If two or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not, file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part that is a normal distribution, Code 7.
+If two or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
 In addition, for the distribution of excess deferrals, excess contributions, or excess aggregate contributions, parts of the distribution may be taxable in 2 or 3 different years.
-Thus, file separate Forms 1099-R using Code 8, D, or P to indicate the year the amount is taxable.
+File separate Forms 1099-R using Code 8, D, or P to indicate the year the amount is taxable.